rafosorio/iks-workshop/_docs/index.md

 **View** > **Integrated Terminal** will open the integrated terminal and you can run commands throughout the lab, i.e. `npm install`, `npm run build`, etc... from there:

-For this walkthrough, we will open up two terminal sessions, using the + on the right hand side:
+For this lab, we will open up two terminal sessions, using the + on the right hand side:
  - one for the server where our widgets will be served from during our development
  - one to generate and build package our custom widget code after every iteration.